-- 3. Population.- The census population (3rd April, 1911) was 568 males, 417 females, total 985. - 4.
-Production, Trade, etc.-In 1913 the imports from the Commonwealth were valued at £7612, the exports at £1127.
-The chief articles sent to the Commonwealth were skins, £338; oils £277; raw coffee, £147.
+4. Production, Trade, etc.-In 1914 the imports were valued at £11,450, of which £10,716 was imported from New South Wales, and the balance from New Zealand.
+The exports were valued at £1599, the chief items being fruit, £255; seeds, £232; lemon juice, £276; and hides, £158.
+Nearly all the export trade was with the Commonwealth, only small amounts going to New Zealand and the South Sea Islands.
 There is little other production.
 A monthly steam service is maintained with Sydney; other communication is irregular.
-The "all red" cable from Great Britain via Vancouver, Fanning Island and Fiji, bifurcates at Norfolk Island, one line connecting with New Zealand, the other with Brisbane. - 5.
-Social Condition.-Education is free and compulsory, and there is a public school under the State Department of Public Instruction, and with standards corresponding to the State public schools.
+The "all red" cable from Great Britain via Vancouver, Fanning Island and Fiji, bifurcates at Norfolk Island, one line connecting with New Zealand, the other with Brisbane.

+5. Social Condition.-Education is free and compulsory, and there is a public school under the N.S.W Department of Public Instruction, and with standards corresponding to the State public schools.
+The number of scholars enrolled is 137 (71 boys and 66 girls).
+A mission station has for many years been in existence for the education and general training of Melanesians, mostly from the Santa Cruz and Solomon Islands.